RobotLocomotion/drake/multibody/parsing/README_model_directives.md

 - `top_level::my_model::my_frame`: The model instance is
   `top_level::my_model`, the frame is `my_frame`.

+Every use of `add_directives` with a `model_namespace` will append that namespace to the model instance name while parsing the referenced `file`.
+All element names will be automatically prefixed with that model namespace, with the exception of `add_frame` names without a model instance.

+When `add_frame` has a model instance scope in its name, `add_frame` will use that as the prefix all element names like any other directive would; if no model instance is present, however, `add_frame` will check the associated `X_PF.base_frame` for a model instance prefix and, if it is present, use it as the prefix for the `name` element.

 ## Units

 We use SI units plus radians for all physical quantities.